Stochastic Momentum Index (SMI)

 Historical quotes requirements

-You must have at least N+100 periods of quotes to cover the convergence periods.
+You must have at least N+100 periods of quotes to cover the warmup and convergence periods.

 quotes is a collection of generic TQuote historical price quotes.
 It should have a consistent frequency (day, hour, minute, etc).
 See the Guide for more information.